saapooch/Carl-Chandra-Analysis/README.md

 ## Contributors
 The model was developed by:
-* Saahith Chandra Pochiraju
+* Saahith C. Pochiraju
-* Duncan Carl Cock Foster
+* Duncan C.Cock Foster

 ## License